openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 for example, ``ovs-vsctl`` adds its command line to the transactions that it makes.

-For active-backup databases, the sequence of transactions in each server's log will differ, even at points when they reflect the same data.
+The ``show-log`` command works with both OVSDB file formats, but the details of the output format differ.
+For active-backup and clustered databases, the sequence of transactions in each server's log will differ, even at points when they reflect the same data.

 Truncating History
 ------------------